 Moreover, clerical errors generally cause financial injury rather than bodily or property damage.
 General liability policies do not cover financial-related of this nature injuries.

 You can insure your company against claims resulting from administrative errors by purchasing employee benefits liability (EBL) coverage.
 This coverage can also be added to your general liability policy via an endorsement.

 Potential Employee Benefits Liability Exclusions

 EBL insurance excludes any liability you may have as a fiduciary under the Employee Retirement Income Security Act (ERISA).
-A fiduciary is someone who has discretionary control over benefit plans and their assets.
-EBL coverage also excludes claims stemming from poor financial advice or predictions of performance.
+A fiduciary has discretionary control over benefit plans and assets.
+EBL coverage also excludes claims stemming from poor financial advice or performance predictions.